kidde60/Math-Magicians/README.md

-# Math magicians: components
+# Math magicians: events

-> In this project, you should continue with the development of the Math Magicians app.
-You will develop a React component that will hold the core functionality: a calculator.
+> In this project, you will add the logic needed to make the Calculator component you developed in the previous project actually work.

 ## Built With